accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 **name:** Simliar to a variable, a function has a name so that we humans can easily reference it from our code.
 In the example above, the name of our function would be sum.

-So how do we call this function and ask it to begin executing it's body?
+So how do we ask a function to execute?

 ```c
 int three = 3;